James Garner: University of Oklahoma

 Garner was a supporter of the University of Oklahoma, often returning to Norman for school functions.
 When he attended Oklahoma Sooners football games, he frequently could be seen on the sidelines or in the press box.
 Garner received an honorary Doctor of Humane Letters degree at OU in 1995.

-In 2003, to endow the James Garner Chair in the School of Drama, he donated $500,000, half of a pledged $1 million, for the first endowed position at the drama school.
+In 2003, to endow the James Garner Chair in the School of Drama, he donated $500,000 towards a total $1 million endowment for the first endowed position at the drama school.